Riccorl/transformers-embedder/README.md

 ## Info

-One of the annoyance of using transfomer-based models is that is not trivial to compute word embeddings from the sub-token embeddings that they output.
-With this library it's as easy as using 🤗Transformers API to get word-level embeddings from theoretically every transformer model supported by it.
+One of the annoyance of using transfomer-based models is that it is not trivial to compute word embeddings from the sub-token embeddings they output.
+With this library it's as easy as using 🤗Transformers API to get word-level embeddings from theoretically every transformer model it supports.

 ### Model